ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 IBM provides ongoing updates to the IBM code by deploying the IBM CloudDriver virtual server instance (VSI) on demand.
 IBM does not provide ongoing updates to add-on services such as Zerto on {{site.data.keyword.cloud_notm}} or Veeam on {{site.data.keyword.cloud_notm}}.
 Obtaining and installing these updates is your responsibility.

-VMware updates are applied in a different manner based on the instance type.

-### VMware Cloud Foundation instances
-{: #faq-patches-cf}

-The updates to vSphere ESXi, NSX, vCenter, Platform Services Controller, and SDDC Manager components are provided through the {{site.data.keyword.vmwaresolutions_short}} console.

-### VMware vCenter Server instances
-{: #faq-patches-vcs}

-For instances deployed in or upgraded to V2.1 or higher, newly deployed ESXi servers and clusters are patched with recent, but not necessarily the latest, ESXi updates from VMware.
+For VMware vCenter Server instances deployed in or upgraded to V2.1 or higher, newly deployed ESXi servers and clusters are patched with recent, but not necessarily the latest, ESXi updates from VMware.

 You are responsible for all other updates to VMware components, including ensuring that newly deployed ESXi servers and clusters have all the most recent updates you require.
 {:important}